 Devoted, Loyal, Protective, Energetic and Intelligent

 Schipperkes are a very old breed, supposedly developed in Belgium and the Netherlands to guard barges and canal boats!
-They were also an extremely popular breed with Flemish Cobblers, who would often parade their dogs around on Sundays and were also exhibited in a speciality 'one-breed' show in 1690.
+They were also an extremely popular breed with Flemish Cobblers, who would often parade their dogs around on Sundays and were also exhibited in a specialty 'one-breed' show in 1690.
 It's thought that the breed are probably descendants of Leauvenaars, a breed of black sheepdogs, although Schipperkes are a lot smaller.
 There is still much debate even to this day over whether they are a sheepdog or Spitz!
 However, they first gained popularity in 1885, after Queen Marie Henriette took a loving to one of them in Brussels.
 They were imported to the States in 1929 and the first breed standard was drawn up in 1859.
-The breed were also used during WW2 to carry messages to and from bases and hideouts, unknown to the Nazis!
-They also briefly featured in one of Beatrix Potters stories, 'The Pie and Patty Pan'.
+The breed was also used during WW2 to carry messages to and from bases and hideouts, unknown to the Nazis!
+They also briefly featured in one of Beatrix Potter’s stories, 'The Pie and Patty Pan'.
 Nowadays, they are a fairly rare breed and have little known popularity outside of their native country.
 For this reason, any interested in sharing their home with one of these doggies would need to register their interest with a breeder and be put onto a waiting list.

 |Kennel Club Group||Utility|

 |Height (at the withers)||Males and Females 25cm - 33cm|

 |Colour||Black, Cream, Brown or Blue|